 Benson lives with his father and his mother.
-His duties at home include carrying water, gathering firewood and caring for animals.
+At home, duties include carrying water, gathering firewood and caring for animals.
+His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 5 children in the family.
-His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.

-Your love and support will help Benson to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Benson in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Benson lives in the jungle community of Kogari locality, Mbeere District, home to approximately 4,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatched roofs.
 The primary ethnic group is Mbeere and the most commonly spoken language is Kimbeere.

 The regional diet consists of millet, cowpeas, maize, beans and sorghum.
 Common health problems in this area include malaria, typhoid fever and amoeba infections.
 Most adults in Mbeere are unemployed but some work as subsistence farmers and earn the equivalent of $13 per month.
 This community needs teachers, schools, food, clothing and improved shelter.

 Your sponsorship allows the staff of Kogari Child Development Center to provide Benson with Bible studies, hygiene education, nutritious food, first aid training, health screening, drug abuse prevention programs, sports, educational field trips, scholastic materials and tuition.